Data Playbook: A Measured Approach

 And yet, there is a difference between having data and using data.
 Recent surveys found that most nonprofit professionals (94 percent) did not feel that they were using the data at their disposal effectively, and most foundation professionals (75 percent) did not feel that evaluations provided any meaningful insights.

-It is in this spirit that our Foundation developed a new interactive resource to help more organizations harness the power of data to make smarter decisions, gain new insights and accelerate progress for the collective good of our communities.
+It is in this spirit that we developed a new interactive resource to help more organizations harness the power of data to make smarter decisions, gain new insights and accelerate progress for the collective good of our communities.

 The Data Playbook is designed to help you make sense of the data you already have and to build upon it.
 In it, you will learn about what data you need; how best to collect it; how to analyze it to meet your needs; how to present it; and how to use it to inform your work and tell your story.
 Whether you are looking for guidance on how to build a post-program survey, initiate conversations about metrics at staff meetings, make charts in your reports more compelling or hire a data expert, this resource has something to offer.